 Knowing how to find wholesale vendors is similar to the process for wholesale suppliers.
 Here are some tips to aid your search:

 - Perform online searches for vendors.
 There are multiple vendor sites with established reputations, like GlobalSources, Alibaba, and Jungle Scout.
 These B2B eCommerce platforms offer detailed info on wholesale suppliers with a few clicks of your mouse.
 BlueCart is used by tens of thousands of wholesale suppliers and buyers for all types of products.
-Book a demo to learn how you can start selling on BlueCart, or connect with wholesale suppliers.
+Book a demo to learn how you can start selling on BlueCart, or connect with suppliers on our wholesale marketplace.

 - Research your competitors’ methods.
 All goods imported to the US are recorded in the US customs database, which is freely accessible.
 By looking through which companies imported what goods, you can see where your competitors are sourcing from.
 This may reveal lower-cost alternatives.